python-jsonschema/jsonschema/docs/errors.rst

     the same level in the instance.

-    If you want to change the set of weak [or strong] validators you can create a custom version of this function with :func:`by_relevance` and provide a different set of each.
+    If you want to change the set of weak [or strong] validators you can create a custom version of this function with `by_relevance` and provide a different set of each.

 .. doctest::